piratefsh/piratefsh.github.io/_posts/2016-12-10-perfume-in-life-today.markdown

 This series started out as an exercise in overcoming the fear of being judged as frivolous for enjoying perfume.
 I had gone a good long two years of geeking out about fragrances without breathing a word to another soul.
 Why?
 Because perfume was such a frivolous and traditionally feminine thing (in Southeast Asian culture) that it seemed like such a strange thing to be excited about.
 But hey, traditional preconceptions are there to be challenged, so here's your resident software engineer talking about perfume.

-Looking back, I ended up writing a brief timeline of my perfume journey, which was an interesting retrospective.
+Looking back, this ended up being a brief timeline of my perfume journey, which was an interesting retrospective.
 But what do I do with perfume nowadays?

 My obsession for it is more of aesthetic interest than practical, so I’m sometimes more content smelling than wearing perfume.
 Perfume is still very much a luxury item to me.
 You never _need_ perfume, so it’s hard to justify purchases.
 I still struggle with the guilt of buying things I don’t need or can’t finish.
 Most perfume bottles come in 50ml or 100ml sizes, which is more perfume than I would ever need.
 To put it into perspective, it took me 1 year to finish a 15ml bottle of perfume with semi-regular usage (Hermessence Cuir d’Ange, another favorite with a backstory for another time [^6]).